raysan5/rres/README.md

 `rres` file-format has gone through _at least_ **4 big redesigns**:

  - **First design** of the format was limited to packaging one resource after another, every resource consisted of one _resource info header_ followed by a fixed set of four possible parameters and the resource data.
 Along the `.rres` file, a `.h` header file was generated mapping with defines the `rresId` with a resource filename (usually the original filename of the un-processed data).
-This model was pretty simple and intuitive but it has some important downsides: it did not consider complex pieces of data that could require multiple chunks and there was no way to extract/retrieve original source files (or similar ones).
+This model was pretty simple and intuitive, but it has some important downsides: it did not consider complex pieces of data that could require multiple chunks and there was no way to extract/retrieve original source files (or similar ones).

  - **Second design** was way more complex and tried to address first design shortcomings.
-In second design every resource could include multiple chunks of data in a kind of tree structure.
+In the second design every resource could include multiple chunks of data in a kind of tree structure.
 Actually, that design was similar to [RIFF](https://en.wikipedia.org/wiki/Resource_Interchange_File_Format) file-format: every chunk could contain additional chunks, each one with its header and data.
-Some additional resource options were also added but the format become quite complex to understand and manage.
-Finally the testing implementation was discarded and a simpler alternative was investigated.
+Some additional resource options were also added but the format became quite complex to understand and manage.
+Finally, the testing implementation was discarded and a simpler alternative was investigated.

  - **Third design** was a return to first design: simplicity but keeping some of the options for the individual resources.
-The problem of multiple resources generated from a single input file was solved using a simple offset field in the _resource info header_ pointing to next linked resource when required.
+The problem of multiple resources generated from a single input file was solved using a simple offset field in the _resource info header_ pointing to the next linked resource when required.
 Resources were loaded as an array of resource chunks.
 An optional Central Directory resource chunk was added to keep references for the input files.
-Format was good but it still required implementation and further investigation, it needed to be engine-agnostic and it was still dependant on raylib structures and functionality.
+Format was good but it still required implementation and further investigation, it needed to be engine-agnostic and it was still dependent on raylib structures and functionality.

  - **Fourth design** has been done along the implementation, almost all structures and fields have been reviewed and renamed for consistency and simplicity.
-A separare library has been created (`rres-raylib.h`) to map the loaded resources data into a custom library/engine data types, any depndency to raylib has been removed, making it a completely engine-agnostic file-format.
-Several usage examples for raylib has been implemented to illustrate the library-engine connection of `rres` and multiple types of resource loading have been implemented. `rrespacker` tool has been created from scratch to generate `rres` files, it supports a nive GUI interface with drag and drop support but also a powerful command-line for batch processing.
+A separate library has been created (`rres-raylib.h`) to map the loaded resources data into a custom library/engine data types, any dependency to raylib has been removed, making it a completely engine-agnostic file-format.
+Several usage examples for raylib have been implemented to illustrate the library-engine connection of `rres` and multiple types of resource loading have been implemented. `rrespacker` tool has been created from scratch to generate `rres` files, it supports a nice GUI interface with drag and drop support but also a powerful command-line for batch processing.
 Compression and encryption implementation has been moved to the user library implementation to be aligned with the packaging tool and keep the `rres` file-format cleaner and simpler.

 It's been an **8 years project**, working on it on-and-off, with many redesigns and revisions but I'm personally very happy with the final result. `rres` is a resource packaging file-format at the level of any professional engine package format _BUT free and open-source_, available to any game developer that wants to use it, implement it or create a custom version.